sanjeevrs2000/CS6910/README.md

 # Backpropagation and Optimization algorithms

 The aim of this project is to implement a backpropagation framework from scratch using only numpy and pandas.
-Using this backpropagation framework, various optimization algorithms where written.
+Using this backpropagation framework, various optimization algorithms were coded.

-The optimization algorithms where used to train a neutral network on the Fashion MNIST dataset.
+The optimization algorithms were used to train a neutral network on the Fashion MNIST dataset.
 The performance on training data by the neural networks with different hyperparameters where recorded and visualizd using WandB's sweep function and the best performing model was choosen based on validation accuracy.